Jberczel/metaprogramming_ruby_2_notes/04_blocks.md

 When you create an object to evaluate blocks inside it.

-The ideal Clean Room doesn't have many instance mehtods or instance variables, which makes _BasicObject_ good for setting up a Clean Room.
+The ideal Clean Room doesn't have many instance methods or instance variables, which makes _BasicObject_ good for setting up a Clean Room.

 ## Callable Objects